 29 Things Doctors Wish You Knew About Cervical Cancer

-Between the HPV vaccine and new screening methods, there’s more protection from cervical cancer than ever before—but you need to be screened.
+Between the HPV vaccine and new screening methods, there's more protection from cervical cancer than ever before—but you need to be screened

-Too many women are dying from cervical cancer
+Too many women die from cervical cancer

 An estimated 13,240 new cases of invasive cervical cancer were diagnosed in the United States in 2018, according to the American Cancer Society, and 4,170 women died from it.
 "These numbers should be much lower because we have a vaccine to prevent cervical cancer and a screening test that can catch it before it has spread," says Kathy MacLaughlin, MD, a family medicine specialist at Mayo Clinic in Rochester, Minnesota.